For You Alone: Plot

-John Bradshaw (Robert Griffith), a young naval officer, attends a lunchtime concert at Westminster Central Hall where he meets Reverend Peter Britton (G.H.
-Mulcaster) and his daughter Katherine (Brook).
+John Bradshaw, a young naval officer, attends a lunchtime concert at Westminster Central Hall where he meets Reverend Peter Britton and his daughter Katherine.
 After the concert the three share a taxi, and after seeing her father off on the train to a conference Katherine agrees to have tea with John.
 They enjoy each other's company and later go to see a film, followed by dinner and a stroll along the Thames Embankment.
 John impulsively tells Katherine that he has fallen in love with her, but she reminds him that they hardly know one another, and since her brother's death in the Far East she has to devote herself to her father.

 The couple finally part, agreeing to meet again the following day.
-However Katherine receives a telegram at her hotel, stating that her brother Dennis (Hanley) has turned up alive and will be arriving home the next day.
+However Katherine receives a telegram at her hotel, stating that her brother Dennis has turned up alive and will be arriving home the next day.
 She returns home early the next morning, leaving a note of explanation for John.
 Unfortunately John forgets the name of Katherine's hotel, so does not receive the note and is distraught when she fails to turn up for their rendezvous.
-Meanwhile, back at home, Katherine finds that Dennis is accompanied by Max Borrow (Manning Whiley), an old admirer who still wants to marry her.
+Meanwhile, back at home, Katherine finds that Dennis is accompanied by Max Borrow, an old admirer who still wants to marry her.
 He has sustained serious eye injuries while saving Dennis' life, and Katherine as a result feels she must accept him.
-Dennis himself immediately rekindles his courtship with local schoolteacher Stella White (Sheridan).
+Dennis himself immediately rekindles his courtship with local schoolteacher Stella White.

 John remembers that Katherine's father is due to return to London from the conference and waits at the station until he arrives.
 They learn from the hotel why Katherine departed so hurriedly, and Rev. Britton invites John back to their village where he knows the local squire is looking for help in cataloguing his library.
 John is deeply upset to discover Katherine is engaged, and also resentful towards Dennis and Stella for their obvious happiness together.
 Katherine finally admits to John the reason she and Max are engaged, and John agrees to not pursue matters unless Max can be cured.

 Max goes off for a medical examination, and John is recalled to his ship.
 As he is about to leave, a fire breaks out in a storage shed where children are playing.
 Max, having been told that his sight is safe, arrives back while the drama is in progress, and John is injured as he rescues the children.
 Katherine's reaction leaves Max in no doubt as to her feelings.
 That evening he tells her that he knows the situation, and will release her from her obligation to him so that she may marry John.